shopwp/documentation/docs/shortcodes/wps_storefront.md

 # [wps_storefront]

 Displays the "storefront" component containing filtering, pagination, and sorting.
-Only available in [WP Shopify Pro](https://wpshop.io/purchase?utm_medium=docs&utm_source=features&utm_campaign=upgrade).
+Only available in [ShopWP Pro](https://wpshop.io/purchase?utm_medium=docs&utm_source=features&utm_campaign=upgrade).
 Take note that this shortcode contains three required attributes.

 Watch our [quick video tutorial](https://www.youtube.com/watch?v=lYm6G35e8sI) to learn how to use this.